 Episode-based payments, also known as bundled payments, were created by the Center for Medicare and Medicaid (CMS).
-This type of payment model came about with the Affordable Care Act in hopes of improving patient care while decreasing the cost to Medicare.
+This type of payment model came about with the Affordable Care Act with the goal of improving patient outcomes at a reduced cost to Medicare.

 What is an Episode Based Payment?

 Alternative payment models (APMs), designed to improve care and reduce healthcare costs, incentivize providers to deliver high-quality and cost-efficient care to patients.
 Episode-based payments — also known as bundled payments — qualify as an APM and help move providers away from fee-for-service (FFS).
 FFS reinforces volume-driven healthcare, while value-based payment models, like episode-based payments, motivate providers to coordinate care.

 With episode-based payments, the total allowable remittance for a patient’s sequence of care related to a single episode or medical event is predetermined, instead of separate compensation for each service and provider along the way.